flynx/photobook/scripts/README.md

 Will use `image-image.tex`.

-Note that if a spread template is not found `make-images.sh` fallback to page templates, e.g. if we delete `image-image.tex` then `imagepage.tex` will be used for both pages of the spread instead.
+Note that if a spread template is not found `make-spreads.sh` fallback to page templates, e.g. if we delete `image-image.tex` then `imagepage.tex` will be used for both pages of the spread instead.

-If only one image/text file is provided then `make-images.sh` will set it on the right page of the spread using the appropriate page template and leave the left page blank.
+If only one image/text file is provided then `make-spreads.sh` will set it on the right page of the spread using the appropriate page template and leave the left page blank.